 - Explain any rights of appeal when formal action is taken.

-Normally we will tell the company or individual at the time of the inspection if anything needs to be done.
+Normally we will tell the company or individual at the time of the visit if anything needs to be done.
 If you indicate you agree with our decisions or requirements and we think no immediate formal action is needed, then we will write to the person(s) responsible to let them/you know what must be done, how and by when.
 Formal action will be taken if people are at risk, or have not acted on previous advice.

 Our enforcement policy

 Our Environmental Health & Licensing Enforcement Policy aims to ensure the health, safety, welfare and employment protection duties contained in the Health and Safety at Work Act 1974 and the relevant statutory provisions made under it, together with a range of other legislation enforced by the Environmental Health and Licensing Service, are being followed as far as is reasonably necessary.

 We will use our enforcement powers to protect persons at work, the self-employed and anyone who is affected by work activities.
 Where other enforcement agencies have a role, we will liaise with them.

 Officers will ensure enforcement decisions are consistent, balanced, fair and relate to common standards that ensure they adequately protect the persons.
 In coming to any decision officers shall consider relevant criteria, eg seriousness of the offence, history, confidence in management, consequences of failure to comply and the likely effectiveness of various enforcement options.